microsoft/PowerToys/doc/devdocs/localization.md

 **Note:** Building with localized resources may cause a build warning "Referenced assembly 'mscorlib.dll' targets a different processor" which is a VS bug.
 More details can be found [in this issue](https://github.com/microsoft/PowerToys/issues/7269).

-**Note:** If a project needs to be migrated from XAML resources to resx, the easiest way to convert the resources would be to change to format to `=` separates resources by either manually (by Ctrl+H on a text editor), or by a script, and then running [resgen](https://docs.microsoft.com/dotnet/framework/tools/resgen-exe-resource-file-generator#Convert) on `Developer Command Prompt for VS` to convert it to resx format.
+**Note:** If a project needs to be migrated from XAML resources to resx, the easiest way to convert the resources would be to change to format to `=` separated resources by either manually (by Ctrl+H on a text editor), or by a script, and then running [resgen](https://docs.microsoft.com/dotnet/framework/tools/resgen-exe-resource-file-generator#Convert) on `Developer Command Prompt for VS` to convert it to resx format.

 ```
 <system:String x:Key="wox_plugin_calculator_plugin_name">Calculator</system:String>